tlorans/ClimateInvestingNLP/docs/source/asimpleframework.md

 \end{equation}

 Where $Emb^{k_{i,t}}$ and $Emb^{s}$ are the numerical vector representation (embeddings) of the keyword $k_{i,t}$ and the keyword $s$, performed with the Sentence Transformer model $ST()$.

+Below we install and apply the package `sentence-transformers` for our keywords embeddings.

 ```python
 !pip install sentence_transformers